Hindutva: Ayodhya dispute

-The Supreme Court of India delivered a a verdict on the construction of Ram Mandir, a Hindu temple on the disputed land of Ayodhya.
+The Supreme Court of India delivered a verdict on the construction of Ram Mandir, a Hindu temple on the disputed land of Ayodhya.
 The ruling included a stipulation that a 5 acre of land at an alternative site be provided to the Sunni Waqf Board for the construction of a new mosque.
 A report made by the Archaeological Survey of India stating that the remains of a "Hindu structure" were found at the disputed Babri Masjid/Ram Janmabhoomi site was considered by the court.
 On 5 August 2020, Narendra Modi performed a ground-breaking ceremony (Bhumi-pujan) to open the construction of Ram Mandir at the Ayodhya; construction was completed in January 2024.
 Modi gave a speech, declaring, "Ram is the faith of India...
 Ram is the leader and Ram is the policy."